thanhtamluu/text-adventure-development-game/README.md

 # text-adventure-development-game
-Designing a text-based adventure game written in Python
+Designing a text-based adventure game with Python